DeepakZunzunkar/Angular/Angular-v16.md

       - when we have to bind component file data with the html file attribute.
    - ###### Event Binding `(event)="expression"`
       - here we bind view data i.e html attribute is with component data .
+      - when user has interaction on html like click on button then that efect should refleft in component file means compnenet data get change .

+##### TWO WAY DATA_BINDING
+- here data is bind in both direction i.e from component to view and view to component on same time.
+> [(ngModel)]="data"